It’s a term we’ve all heard before, but how many of us really know what inflation means and how it affects our money?

 Savings

 When inflation rises sharply, interest rates will usually rise to dampen spending.
 If you have savings, this is good news for you, as higher interest rates will usually mean better returns.
-The Bank of England held the base rate at 5.25% for the fifth consecutive month in March, so while there’s no rate rise for savings providers to pass on, lots of savings accounts are still offering attractive interest rates, so if you are on a lower rate it’s worth shopping around.
+The reverse is also true, so when inflation eases, interest rates are likely to fall, which in turn will lead to lower savings rates.
+The Bank of England reduced the base rate to 4.75% in November 2024, but there are still plenty of savings accounts offering attractive inflation-beating returns, especially now inflation has dropped to its lowest level in more than three years.

 Read our article Five ways to boost your savings returns to explore some of the ways you might be able to make your savings work harder for you.